liamgold/kentico12-font-awesome-form-component/README.md

 ## ⌨️ Contributions, 🐛 bug fixes and 📜 license
 Feel free to Fork and submit pull requests to contribute.

-You can submit bugs through the issue list and i will get to them as soon as i can, unless you want to fix it yourself and submit a pull request!
+You can submit bugs through the issue list and we will get to them as soon as we can, unless you want to fix it yourself and submit a pull request!

 Check the LICENSE.txt for License information

-## Compatability
+## Compatibility
 Can be used on any Kentico 12 SP site (hotfix 29 or above).